awslabs/graphstorm/examples/graph_prediction/README.md

 Using the `super-node` method, we turn the graph prediction task into a node prediction task.
 Then we can leverage GraphStorm's node prediction CLIs to perform the graph prediction on **super nodes**.
-Below is the CLI for training an RGCN model on the OGBG data.
+Below is the command for training an RGCN model on the OGBG data.

 ``` bash
 python -m graphstorm.run.gs_node_classification \